IrcDotNet/IrcDotNet/doc/DevelopReadme.md

 -  /packages.config

-	Nuget packages required by the build process.
+	NuGet packages required by the build process.

 Each project should have has a corresponding project with the name `Test.${ProjectName}` in the test folder.
 This test project provides unit tests for the project `${ProjectName}`.

 ## Advanced Building

-The build is done in different steps and you can execute the build until a given step or a single step:
+The build is done in various steps, and you can execute the build until a given step or a single step:

-First `build.sh` and `build.cmd` restore build dependencies and `nuget.exe`, then build.fsx is invoked:
+Firstly, running `build.sh` and `build.cmd` restore build dependencies and `nuget.exe`, then build.fsx is invoked:

  - `Clean`: cleans the directories (previous builds)
- - `RestorePackages`: restores nuget packages
+ - `RestorePackages`: restores NuGet packages
  - `SetVersions`: sets the current version
  - `BuildApp_40`: build for net40
  - `BuildTest_40`: build the tests for net40